 In 2017 I constructed the “World’s Smallest Maple Leaf” from just 32 atoms to celebrate Canada’s 150th birthday.
 In 2018 I designed and demonstrated the “World’s Densest Solid-State Memory” by storing and playing back the first 24 notes of the Mario theme song with just 62 atoms.
 Most recently I developed a technique to improve the scalable manufacturing of atomic-scale devices through the use of “Molecular Erasers.”

 When I am not moving atoms around, I am usually playing some sort of sport, working on an artistic undertaking, or trying to learn a new hobby.
 One of my current outreach projects involves introducing children aged 4-7 to important scientific concepts through fun and engaging stories.
-I enjoy making videos to explain nanoscience to the public in 90 seconds, and I was also a co-organizer of the ConSciCon-CanWest 2020 science communication workshop.
+I enjoy making videos to explain nanoscience to the public in 90 seconds, I am also a co-organizer of the ConSciCon-CanWest 2021 science communication workshop, and the web development coordinator for Science Slam Canada.